Newsletter 30/06/2025: Term 2, Week 11

 TheirCare

-Theircare has commenced at St Patrick's School and it's not too late to enroll.
+Theircare has commenced Clubs at St Patrick's School!

 TheirCare provides a stimulating and safe environment for all children.
 During sessions, children develop life-skills, friendships, confidence, and creativity through play-based programs.